The Health Benefits Of Galangal

 Galangal root.
 Copyright: photodee / 123RF Stock Photo

 Trawling the superfoods in the local retailer always throws up some intriguing surprises.
 Firstly, you find galangal and it looks to all intents and purposes like root ginger.
-You then read that whilst it tastes like a rougher version of that famous root, it actually has a nutrition reading list similar to curcumin and turmeric.
-So we enter the fascinating world that is galangal and potentially one of the best cancer fighting agents around.
+In fact it is commonly mistaken for being just that.
+One difference is the pink tinge near what is called the ‘tail’ which ginger doesn’t have.
+You then read that whilst it tastes like a rougher cruder version of that famous root, it actually has a nutrition reading list similar to curcumin and turmeric.

 Source

 Galangal belongs to the ginger or Zingiberaceae family and has been a staple and unique flavour in its home world of Thailand.
-The root or rather rhizome is used similarly as ginger for a start where it can be grated or sliced to form a base for stir-fries.
-It almost tastes a bit like a toned down version of Wasabi.
+Thais call the root kha.

 There are clearly a few species, four to be precise within the genus Alpinia and we know that there are a number of confusing issues relating to these different species, especially their health properties.
 All of them have been examined to differing extents and we in FoodWrite exercise caution when comparing such species.
-We know of at least one well known web-site which has muddled the medical benefits.
+We know of at least one well known web-site which has muddled the medical benefits

-One key plant is Alpinia galangal (also called Languas galangal) which is known as greater galangal or simply Thai galangal.
+One key plant species is Alpinia galangal (also called Languas galangal) which is known as greater galangal or simply Thai galangal.

-One other plant species name is known as Alpinia officinarum (Hance) Farw ( used to be Languas officinarum (Hance).
+One other plant species name is known as Alpinia officinarum (Hance) Farw (used to be Languas officinarum (Hance).
 This may have even more potent properties.
 The other common names are ‘lesser galangal’ or smaller galanga,” is also commonly called “Southern Ginger,” “Lam Ginger,” “KaoLian Ginger,” “India Root,” “East India Catarrh Root,” “Rhizoma Galangae,” “Kaempferia Galanga,” or “Red Nutmeg” (Manual of Taiwan Vascular Plants, 1997).

-Kitchen Use
+Culinary Use

 The Russians and the Latvians, Lithuanians and Estonians (The Baltic states) use the root to flavour vinegar and the famous liquor Nastoika (Grieve, 1931).